fengwang/random_variate_generator/ReadMe.md

 ***

 ##### Member Types
-The following alias is a member type of class _variate\_generator_:
+The following alias defined as member types of class _variate\_generator_:

 ***
 >__distribution\_type__